The Best Way to Shore up Your Excavation Safety

 - OSHA’s Classification of Soils for Excavations

 - EMC’s Trenching and Excavation Tech Sheet

-Plan Ahead – A great best practice (one that is sometimes enforced by general contractors or owners) is putting together a pre-dig permit (sometimes called a “daily dig permit”) before any excavation begins.
-Before you start digging, put a plan down on paper that identifies what equipment will be used, how deep you plan to dig, what soil type or water conditions are present in the area, etc. By thinking through the tasks in advance, you can spot problems before they occur.
-Even if this isn’t required on your job, creating pre-dig permits will set you apart as an organized, safe contractor who knows how to plan ahead.
+Plan Ahead—A great best practice (one that is sometimes enforced by general contractors or owners) is putting together a pre-dig permit (sometimes called a “daily dig permit”) before any excavation begins.
+Before you start digging, create a written plan that covers what equipment will be used, how deep you plan to dig and what soil type or water conditions are present in the area.
+By thinking through the tasks in advance, you can spot problems before they occur.
+Even if this practice isn’t required on your job, it will set you apart as an organized and safe contractor.

-Find the Best Solution – Sometimes it can feel like the goals of the competent person run counter to the goals of the installers.
+Find the Best Solution—Sometimes it can feel like the goals of the competent person run counter to the goals of the installers.
 The site personnel may claim the trench box is in the way, or perhaps the project is running behind and there is concern about how long it will take to shore appropriately.
-While benching and sloping is a common do-it-all solution, it doesn’t necessarily work well for everything.
-Luckily, technology and products have come a long way, and a little time spent researching before you start the job can help you find a mutually-acceptable solution.
+While benching and sloping is a common do-it-all solution, it doesn’t necessarily work well in all instances.
+Luckily, technology and products have come a long way, and a little time spent researching before you start the job can help you find a mutually acceptable solution.
 Don’t be afraid to ask for input from your equipment rental company.
 They can offer helpful recommendations when you’re trying to select the best protective support system for the job.

-Communicate Frequently – An effective competent person will have the familiarity and availability to talk with the employees performing the work.
+Communicate Frequently—An effective competent person will have the familiarity and availability to talk with the employees performing the work.
 Encourage open communication, even informally, about near-misses.
-Fixing the problem that caused a close call could absolutely save a life down the road.
+Fixing the problem that caused a close call could save a life later on.
 As part of your regular communication, make sure employees are reporting issues with protective systems so they can be reported to the equipment rental company and fixed as soon as possible.